How to write an effective business plan in 11 steps (with workbook)

 Why are business plans important?

 Business plans help you think through barriers and discover opportunities you may have recognized subconsciously but have not yet articulated.
-A business plan can also help you to attract potential lenders, investors and partners by providing them with evidence that your business has all of the ingredients necessary for success.
+A business plan can also help you to attract potential lenders, investors and partners by providing them with evidence that your business has all the ingredients necessary for success.

 What questions should a business plan answer?